 The UAE Visa

-Jobs in the UAE demand more than the UAE visa application and just the obvious the UAE CV with the UAE cover letter writing and translation - it requires thorough preparation.
+Jobs in the UAE demand more than the UAE visa application and just the obvious the UAE CV with the UAE cover letter writing and translation - it requires thorough preparation if you want to pass the UAE job interview.
 Be prepared to take the United Arab Emirates as it is with all of its difficulties, contradictions and challenges.
 You will be confronted with problems that in all possibility did not even cross your mind when you decided to find jobs in Emirates.

 In recent years, the Emirati authorities have carried out many investigations and operations against terrorist networks.
 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are valid and secured in a safe place.
 Carry a photocopy of your travel documents rather than the originals.
 Maintain a low profile, vary times and routes of travel and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly improve your comfort and safety.